Which lifestyle program should you join?

 Both Noom and Second Nature offer more holistic support and include access to a coach to support you on your lifestyle change journey.

 Noom® coaches can come from any health-related background.
-They have a Health Coach Certification offered by the ‘Noomiversity’, which has been approved by the National Board for Health and Wellness Coaches (NBHWC).
+They have a Health Coach Certification offered by the ‘Noomiversity’, which the National Board has approved for Health and Wellness Coaches (NBHWC).

 Monthly digital subscriptions: